-Pre/Corequisite: P (RQ) NURSG-545, C: NURGP-605 (RQ) This is the first of three didactic-practicum dyads in the Executive Leadership track.
-This course emphasizes leadership and managerial skills as well as organizational assessment as the foundation for advanced nursing practices in complex or integrated health care systems.
-Theoretical content includes theories of leadership, management, and motivation; and principles of quality management, continuous quality improvement, risk management, and patient and employee safety.
-Frameworks for organizational assessment, program planning, and program evaluation are explored.
-Learning experiences serve as the basis for organizational assessment and development of project-based interventions to promote the functions of the organization.
-NOTE: Students registered for NURSG 605 must also register for NURGP 605 in order to complete the course requirements and receive credit for this course.
+Pre/Corequisite: P (RQ) NURSG-545, C: NURGP-605 (RQ) This is the second of four didactic-practicum dyads specific to the Executive Leader Role.
+This course emphasizes leadership and managerial skills as the foundation for Executive Leadership practice in complex or integrated healthcare systems.
+Content includes theories of leadership, motivation, and change.
+Students enhance their leadership and managerial skills that are applied in subsequent practicum courses.
+Learning experiences derived from this course serve as the basis for in-depth organizational assessment and development of a project proposal based on interventions intended to promote quality patient care and the functions of the organization.
+Students will work alongside a preceptor and under the supervision of faculty.